PAGE LAST UPDATED: November 13, 2020

 - Provide resources for rental assistance programs

-Landlords still have a right to collect rent if the tenant qualifies for protection under the moratorium.
-However, the tenant has six months after the moratorium ends to repay at least 50% of past-due rent and 12 months after moratorium ends to repay past-due rent in full.
-Landlords cannot charge a late fee Before initiating any repayment plan with a tenant protected under this moratorium, the landlord must first inform the tenant of these repayment protections.
-This moratorium does not apply to otherwise lawful or at-fault evictions for reasons other than non-payment of rent due to a substantial loss and/or out-of-pocket medical expense caused by COVID-19.
+Landlords still have a right to collect rent if the small business tenant qualifies for protection under the moratorium.
+However, the protected small business tenant has 6 months after the moratorium ends to repay at least 50% of the past-due rent and 12 months after the moratorium ends to repay in full the past-due rent.
+Late fees cannot be charged.

 Campbell Rental Increase Dispute Program